manuel-munoz-aguirre/PyHIST/docs/parameters.md

 Function in test mode.
 This will produce a segmented image of the input with an overlayed grid that indicates the division of the image into patches.
-Moreover, the area of the image that is taken under consideration for the background identification will also be illustrated.
+Moreover, the area of the image that is taken under consideration for the background identification will be illustrated.
+PyHIST will also keep the output of edge detection and segmentation processes, when ruuning in test mode.
 Test mode is extremely useful for tuning the different parameters of the pipeline, as well as for troubleshooting.

 ### Verbose<a name="verbose"></a>
 `--verbose`